-Solar energy, also known as photovoltaics, is based on the ability of certain materials to convert light directly into electricity.
+Photovoltaics is based on the ability of certain materials to convert light from the sun directly into electricity.
 The underlying physical principle is called the photovoltaic or photoelectric effect.

 Simply put, solar energy works like this: While light falls on the solar cells, they generate direct current from it.
 This means that light energy is converted directly into electrical energy.
 The individual solar cells are interconnected to form larger solar modules.
 The direct current generated is converted into alternating current by the inverter and can thus be consumed directly on site or fed into the power grid.